 Once the hairy, tough skin is peeled off, you’ve got a vegetable with all the hallmarks of a deliciously crisp, sweet, and hearty root that can be eaten raw in salads, or cooked into a tasty soup.

 Cultivation and History

-Celeriac has been around for centuries and is among the oldest root vegetables in written history, says master gardener Kathleen Fitzgerald-Orr of the University of California’s department of Agriculture and Natural Resources.
+Celeriac has been around for centuries and is among the oldest root vegetables in written history.

 Ancient Egyptians, Greeks, and Romans used celeriac for culinary, medical, and religious purposes, says Fitzgerald-Orr.
 Its origins are in the Mediterranean Basin and northern Europe, where it descended from a wild version of A. graveolens.

 Though it is not particularly popular (yet!) in the United States, celeriac is well-loved in continental Europe, especially during the winter.